Ratio of tiling generating functions of semi-hexagons and quartered hexagons with dents: Preliminaries

 \begin{lem} For non-negative integers $a,b$ and a sequence $(s_i)_{i=1}^{b}$ of positive integers between $1$ and $a+b$

 \end{lem}

-The \emph{halved hexagon} $P_{n,x}$ is obtained from a symmetric hexagon of side-lengths $2x+1,n,n,2x+1,n,n$ by diving along a vertical zigzag cut.
-We now assign the weight to lozenges of the halved hexagon as in Figure \ref{Fig:halvedhex}(a).
-The vertical lozenges with center at the point $(i,j)$ are weighted by $\frac{q^{i}+q^{-i}}{2}$.
+Next, we consider a pentagonal region with side-lengths $x,n,n,x,2n$, whose vertical right side runs along a zigzag path with $2n$ steps.
+We now assign the weight to lozenges of the region as in Figure \ref{Fig:halvedhex}(a): the vertical lozenges with center at the point $(i,j)$ are weighted by $\frac{q^{i}+q^{-i}}{2}$; other lozenges are all weighted by $1$.
 Denote by $P_{x,n}$ the resulting weighted region.
+We usually call $P_{n,x}$ a (weighted) \emph{halved hexagon}, as it can be viewed as half of a symmetric hexagon of side-lengths $2x+1,n,n,2x+1,n,n$ divided along a vertical zigzag cut.